-3.22 Sector
+3.20 Sector

-Means the segment of an FDP between an aircraft first moving for the purpose of taking off until it comes to rest after landing on the designated parking position.
+Means the segment of a Flight Duty Period (FDP) between an aircraft first moving for the purpose of taking off until it comes to rest after landing on the designated parking position.

-3.23 Time Zone
+3.21 Time Zone

 Means a defined region of the earth with a uniform local time which differs by one hour, or by part of one hour from the uniform local time of an adjoining region of the earth, irrespective of season.